 “Inclusion@Climate: Sowing the Seeds of Belonging” is a feature created by Climate LLC’s Inclusion & Diversity team to highlight the diverse backgrounds of our employees as well as their achievements, passions, and personalities.
 We hope you’ll enjoy learning more about their contributions to Climate and to our community, and think you’ll agree that the very best elements of our culture are our Climateers themselves.

 Our fifth conversation is with Monica Alandete-Saez, Open Innovation Scientist in our Operations division.

-The Climate Corporation (Climate): What’s your role, and what made you choose to join Climate?
+Climate LLC (Climate): What’s your role, and what made you choose to join Climate?